Port Alice: History

+Historically, before 1750, the area was home to the Hoyalas, followed by the Koskimo people in the late 1800s.

 It was named after Alice Whalen, the founders' mother.
 The brothers Whalen began their construction of the mill at its present site in 1917, with first pulp produced in 1918.
 The mill at Swanson Bay, on the Inside Passage farther north, was also a Whalen operation.

+Due to heavy rainfall and the surrounding steep slopes, Port Alice experienced mud and rock slides in 1927 and 1935, which contributed to the decision to relocate the town site away from the mill in 1965.
+Landslides continued to occur in the area and at the new townsite in 1973, 1975, 1987, and 2010.

+In 1965, Port Alice became a district municipality and was incorporated as a village on January 1, 1971.

 Port Alice bears a resemblance to Port Annie, the fictional town described by Vancouver Island author Jack Hodgins in his novel The Resurrection of Joseph Bourne.
 The new orchid hybrid "Port Alice" has been officially listed at London England in the Royal Horticultural Society's "Book of Registered Orchid Hybrids".
 This slipper-type flower is the result of crossing a complex hybrid Paphiopedilum "Western Sky" with a species Paphiopedilum appletonianum.

 Geography

 Devil’s Bath, a flooded sinkhole near Port Alice, is an example of a cenote and is the largest in Canada at 359 meters in diameter and 44 meters in depth.

 There are a number of hiking destinations in the area.
 They include Devil’s Bath, Eternal Fountain, Vanishing River & Reappearing River.
 These are a series of ancient karst and limestone formations.
 The access is through dirt roads.